d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   target you want and then press `RET' to run the corresponding default action.

-  There is also the `embark-dwim' which runs the default action for the first target found.
-It's pretty handy in non-minibuffer buffers: with Embark's default configuration it will
+  There is also `embark-dwim' which runs the default action for the first target found.
+It's pretty handy in non-minibuffer buffers: with Embark's default configuration it will:

+  • Open the file at point.
+  • Open the URL at point in a web browser (using the `browse-url' command).
+  • Compose a new email to the email address at point.
+  • In an Emacs Lisp buffer, if point is on an opening parenthesis or right after a closing one, it will evaluate the corresponding expression.
+  • Go to the definition of an Emacs Lisp function, variable or macro at point.
+  • Find the file corresponding to an Emacs Lisp library at point.

 1.3 Working with sets of possible targets